klaasnicolaas/Student-homeassistant-config/README.md

 This is by the way not my first [Home Assistant][home-assistant] configuration that you can find on Github.
 Take also a look at this [configuration/repository][smarthome].

-Be free to use the code from this repo for your own Home Assistant environment, keep in mind that you can not always copy everything line by line.
+Use the code from this repo for your own Home Assistant environment, keep in mind that you can not always copy everything line by line.
 If you have any questions, feel free to ask them via email or socials!

 ## Status Information